 The Center for Lutheran Studies at Claremont, established in 2010, provides Lutheran resources for all students and supports Lutheran students in particular.
-Courses and events related to Lutheran heritage and theology are possible.
-The Center is also strengthening the Lutheran presence at the School and building relationships with local Synod bodies and education institutions.
+The Center is strengthening the Lutheran presence at the School and building relationships with local Synod bodies and education institutions (e.g. California Lutheran University and Pacific Lutheran Theological Seminary).